 - An efficient and convenient way to apply to multiple optometry programs using a single web-based application.

 - A comprehensive online checklist and instructions to easily navigate the application process.

-- Eliminates the need to duplicate transcripts and letters of evaluation for students applying to more than one school or college.
+- Eliminates the need to duplicate transcripts and letters of recommendation for students applying to more than one school or college.

-- Provides a real-time status tool for checking the status of applications, transcripts and letters of evaluation online.
+- Provides a real-time status tool for checking the status of applications, transcripts and letters of recommendation online.

 - Decreases the chance for errors and omissions by applicants through the use of validation rules in the application.

 - Provides savings in terms of time.

 - Throughout the cycle, applicants are provided with assistance from knowledgeable support staff at a single point of contact.

 - Provides authenticated and verified applicant information to the participating programs.

 - Reduces the administrative work for the schools and colleges and the burden of tracking and filing application materials.